 Facial cellulitis is a skin infection caused by staphylococcus or streptococcus bacteria when it enters the body through a break in the skin’s surface, leading to skin discoloration, pain, and facial swelling (7).

-As you can see, a swollen face can result from something as simple as your sleeping position to a serious medical condition.
+As you can see, face puffiness and swelling can result from something as simple as your sleeping position to a serious medical condition.
 Thankfully, for less serious cases, you can opt for these quick home remedies.

 Quick Home Remedies For Face Swelling